realtux/gitdummy/README.md

 ##### Where should the dummy repo be created (dummy_repo)
 Here you must provide the folder you want the script to transcribe to.
 The directory must not exist.

+##### Where should the dummy files be created? (dummy_repo_data)
+Need Files to add... and is used to help with language statistics (see below)

 ##### Which email address should be used in the dummy commits (dummy_email)
 Here you must provide a new email address the dummy commits will be made as.
 This will most likely be your GitHub email address so GitHub can properly associate the commits with your account.

 ##### Which name should be used in the dummy commits (dummy_name)
 Here you must provide the name the dummy commits will be made as.
 This really has no bearing, but, it should be your name.

+##### What the file extension for the dummy files be?
+Recommend using whatever primary language your private repo is...

+##### Code Sample that reflects the language your private repo is
+Needs to be a short snippet of code reflective of the language your private github repo is

 ##### Whether or not to expose the commit messages (hide_commits)
 You may not want to show the commit messages in your dummy repo.
 If this is the case, set this to true and a simple "private commit message" commit message will be put instead.

 ##### Whether or not to run a `git push origin master` at the end (auto_push)
 If this is set to true, you'll be prompted for your repo credentials for the push.

+##### Whether or not to run a `git push origin master --force` at the end (force)
+If this is set to true, you'll be prompted for your repo credentials for the push.  (use this if you're re-doing a run from scratch)

 ##### Which remote repo should the dummy repo be pushed to (remote)
 Here you must provide the GitHub URL that your dummy repo resides at.